dana-ciocan/hashnode-blog/cm2tjaj1d000109ji9etv8dom.md

 }
 ```

-The `::before` pseudo element is a really neat way to create a fake element that belongs to the parent to which it is attached.
+The `::before` pseudo element is a really handy way to create a fake element that belongs to the parent to which it is attached.
 You always have to set `content: ‘‘` to get it to appear (and I always forget about this and spent five minutes scratching my head before I remember).
 We’ve just used some creative positioning to make the tooth appear at the top of the mouth, like so:

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1730150515371/46766f85-aa07-41a2-9cad-f77ddcd31d10.png align="center")